bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 1998 since a lot has been learned about C++ since then.
 Some of the books given below were written before 1998 so be careful of some of the advice you find in them.
-Refer to the newer books (such as Effective C++ (3rd edition) and C++ Coding Standards) for more current advise.
+Refer to the newer books (such as Effective C++ (3rd edition) and C++ Coding Standards) for more current advice.

 * [Meyers, Scott. *Effective C++ (Third Edition)*.
 Addison Wesley, 2005](#effective_cxx_3rd_edition_2005)